tauthethirtythird/io_qp2_rule_kor/readme.md

 ### Double Hole Garbage+ (Damnation)

+> No more second chances.

 The starting board state becomes 12-row checkerboard garbage lines
 Garbage lines become messy garbage lines with 3~4 grey blocks randomly
-Can't cancel garbage lines (though you also receive not much)
+Can't cancel garbage lines (though you also don't receive much)

 ### Invisible+ (The Exile)

+> Never underestimate blind faith.

 On top the original basis of invisibility,
 The board doesn't flash anymore
 Only the top three garbage lines are visible